-Subject to the authority and approval of the Board of Directors, the Medical Staff will exercise such power as is reasonably necessary to discharge its responsibilities under these bylaws and associated rules, regulations, and policies and under the corporate bylaws of the Hospital.
-Henceforth, whenever the term "the hospital" is used, it shall mean Hospital; and whenever the term "the Board" is used, it shall mean Board of Directors or its designated committee.
+Subject to the authority and approval of the Board of Directors the Medical Staff will exercise such power as is reasonably necessary to discharge its responsibilities under these bylaws and associated rules, regulations, and policies and under the corporate bylaws of Holy Cross Health.
+Henceforth, whenever the term "the hospital" is used, it shall mean Holy Cross Germantown Hospital; and whenever the term "the Board" is used, it shall mean the Board of Directors.
 Whenever the term "CEO and Hospital President" is used, it shall mean the person appointed by the Board to act on its behalf in the overall management of the hospital.
 The term CEO and Hospital President includes a duly appointed acting administrator serving when the CEO and Hospital President is away from the hospital.